-Readiness / Preparedness: Readiness / Preparedness are to be mentally ready to learn a skill is called readiness.
+Readiness / Preparedness: Readiness / Preparedness is to be mentally ready to learn a skill.
 Readiness implies a degree of concentration and eagerness.
 (Individuals learn best when they are physically, mentally, and emotionally ready to learn) and do not learn well if they see no reason for learning.